jesmith14/FairnessFeedback/README.md

 `python -m librec_auto run base_recommender`

 ### How to run the fair recommender:
-(fixing the bugs with this right now)
+(careful, this will take 10-20 mins to run as of now)

 `python -m librec_auto run fair_recommender`